GluuFederation/docs-de-prod/docs/source/operation/vault.md

 ## Initializing Vault

 Before using Vault secrets, we need to initialize it.
-Note that this process only executed once, hence we can check whether Vault has been initialized or not:
+Note that this process is only executed once, so we can check whether Vault has been initialized or not:

     docker exec vault vault operator init -status

-If the output returns message is `Vault is not initialized`, then we need to initialize it first.
+If the output returns `Vault is not initialized`, then we need to initialize it first.

     docker exec vault vault operator init \
         -key-shares=1 \